-- Increased cervical lordosis (inward curvature)
+- Increased cervical lordosis (inward curvature of the neck)

 - Thoracic kyphosis (hunched / rounded top-mid back)

-- Elevated and protracted (forward) shoulders
+- Elevated and protracted (forward) shoulders or rounded shoulders

-- Rotation or abduction and winging of the scapulae
+- Rotation or abduction and winging of the scapulae (shoulder blades)

-- Decreased shoulder stability and range
+- Decreased shoulder stability and range of motion

-Activities that involve repetition of poor posture are largely to blame.
-UCS is most common in those who sit at a desk for prolonged periods, such as office workers and students.
+Activities that involve repetition of incorrect posture are largely to blame for Upper Cross Syndrome.
+The postural imbalance is most common in those who sit at a desk for prolonged periods, such as office workers and students.

 Those with Upper Crossed Syndrome may experience the following:

 - Neck pain/tightness

 - Back pain/tightness